Sikhism started with Guru Nanak exclaiming There is One God !

-I will give you another example.
-You have an argument with someone.
 You are about to slap the other person, but something inside you asks you to stay put and let it pass.
-We don't care how you understand that, your conscience, soul, inner voice or God.
-But all Sikhi asks is to praise it for helping and hold on to it!

 After 15 years as an atheist and just over a year as a Sikh, I would say that atheism has no resemblance whatsoever to the Sikhism that most of us were brought up in, however, I feel it has a huge resemblance to the Sikhism that started life in the mind of Guru Nanakji.
 In fact, if you give the word 'God' its true Abrahamic meaning, you will find that a lot of Sikhs believe in a Creator, a Creative force, an energy, a divine order, that has no relationship with the image of God that a lot of people have, a vengeful, jealous, angry, personality ridden deity.

 As a Sikh, I believe that this force, this energy, WaheGuru, shows me the way to truth and truthful living, I have to confess I do not worship this force, nor am I in awe, or in fear, I feel only love for this force, and a desire to emulate, to copy the facets of this force, to be in tune, in line with it.

 as a sikh, i believe that this force, this energy, waheguru, shows me the way to truth and truthful living, i have to confess i do not worship this force, nor am i in awe, or in fear, i feel only love for this force

 veer ji you don't love the force but you love your wife,has not your impersonal force allowed for this personal love?

 Brother Harry Haller ji, you remind me so much of the Catholic mystic Angelus Silesius that I'm beginning to think that you are the Sikh Angelus Silesius mundahug